patrick21081995/VISKOSITAS/README.md

 The Viskositas 1_x version model is a deep neural network with arbitrary depth built using the minimum width equation developed by Kidger and Lyons (2020) to the continuous function classes endowed with an uniform norm.

 A pipeline was built with a preprocessing using standard scaler and the deep neural network developed through Keras (TensorFlow backend).
-Training and validation graphs, computational model graph, histograms and parameter distribution can be seen at the link:
+Training and validation graphs, computational model graph, histograms and parameters distributions can be seen at the link:
 X

 # Contact